 The steep hike to the Ice Lake would be worth it for the stunning view at the destination alone, but it is dotted with such awesome scenic treasures that the effort is a no-brainer.

-The gradient is intense from the start, taking you through flowery meadows, forests and past the breath-taking Lower Ice Lakes’ basin.
+The gradient is intense from the start, taking you through flowery meadows, and forests and past the breathtaking Lower Ice Lakes’ basin.

-Here, the scenery opens up revealing Vermillion Peak, Golden Horn and Pilot Knob beyond the ridge at the edge of the basin.
+Here, the scenery opens up revealing Vermillion Peak, Golden Horn and Pilot Knob beyond the ridge at the basin’s edge.
 But this view is just a teaser – the final effort is intense but yields the view of the glorious, deep blue Upper Ice Lake surrounded by stark, dramatic peaks.

 The lake is arguably the bluest in the Rocky Mountains and is met with awe by all its visitors.